Perverse sheaves on infinite-dimensional stacks, and affine Springer theory: Categories of -adic sheaves on -stacks

 (b) Let $h:\wt{\cY}\to\cY$ be a smooth morphism of placid $\infty$-stacks, let $g:\wt{\cX}\to\cX$ and $\wt{f}:\wt{\cX}\to\wt{\cY}$ be the pullbacks of $h$ and $f$, respectively.
 Then the base change morphism $\wt{f}_!g^!\to h^! f_!$ is an isomorphism.
 Moreover, if $f$ is fp-proper, then the induced base change morphism $\wt{f}^*h^!\to g^!f^*$ is an isomorphism as well. \end{Prop}

-\begin{proof} (a) Recall (see \re{propplst}(a)) that we have a canonical isomorphism $(\colim_{Y\to\cY}Y)\to\cY$, where the colimit runs over smooth morphisms $Y\to\cY$ from an affine scheme $Y$ admitting a placid presentation and transition maps are strongly pro-smooth.
+\begin{proof} (a) Recall (see \re{propplst}(a)) that we have a canonical isomorphism $(\colim_{Y\to\cY}Y)\to\cY$, where the colimit runs over smooth morphisms $Y\to\cY$ from affine schemes $Y$ admitting placid presentations, where the transition maps are strongly pro-smooth.
 This isomorphism induces an isomorphism $(\colim_{Y\to\cY}X_Y)\to\cX$ with $X_Y:=\cX\times_{\cY}Y$.

 Moreover, $f$ induces an fp-representable morphism $X_Y\to Y$ for all $Y$, which is proper if $f$ is such.
 In particular, $X_Y$ is an algebraic space admitting a placid presentation (by \rl{glplacid}).
-Futhermore, by \rp{adj}(a),(c) and \rp{base}(c),(d), the assumptions of \rp{adjlu}(b) are satisfied.
+Furthermore, by \rp{adj}(a),(c) and \rp{base}(c),(d), the assumptions of \rp{adjlu}(b) are satisfied.
 Therefore there exists an adjoint $f_!$ of $f^!$ (and also $f^*$ of $f_!$, if $f$ is proper), which satisfies the base change with respect to each $h:Y\to\cY$ as above.

 (b) Choose a smooth covering $p=\sqcup_{\al}p_{\al}:\sqcup_{\al}Y_{\al}\to\wt{\cY}$, where each $Y_{\al}$ is an affine scheme admitting a placid presentation, and let $p'_{\al}:X_{\al}\to\wt{\cX}$ be the pullback of $p_{\al}$.
 Since $p^!$ is conservative, to show that $\wt{f}_!g^!\to h^! f_!$ is an isomorphism, it suffices to show that the pullback $p_{\al}^!\wt{f}_!g^!\to p_{\al}^!h^! f_!$ is an isomorphism for all $\al$.